-Senate convenes for vote on unprecedented $2 trillion coronavirus aid package
+'Help is on the way': Senate to vote on $2 trillion coronavirus aid package

 If just one of the chamber’s 430 current members objects, that could require them to return to Washington to vote in person at a time when several members are self-quarantining.
 Any changes made by the House would also require Senate approval - leading to further delays.

-Reporting by Richard Cowan; Additional reporting by Doina Chiacu, Lisa Lambert, Susan Cornwell and Andy Sullivan; Writing by Andy Sullivan and Patricia Zengerle; Editing by Clarence Fernandez and Jonathan Oatis
+Additional reporting by Doina Chiacu, Lisa Lambert, Susan Cornwell and Andy Sullivan; Writing by Andy Sullivan and Patricia Zengerle; Editing by Clarence Fernandez and Jonathan Oatis